 Five years later, now heading San Francisco-based Snocap Inc., Fanning is touting a new technology designed to help the music companies who once sued him into submission cash in on file-sharing between computer users, also known as peer-to-peer.

-This new technology manufactured and marketed by Snocap Inc. would allow the labels to monitor downloads on P2P apps like Limewire, and Morpheus.
+Fanning’s new technology manufactured and marketed by Snocap Inc. would allow the labels to monitor downloads on P2P apps like Limewire, and Morpheus.
 The applications would contain swapping of music files foot printed with Snocaps technology, which reads access writes and permissions of the song files according to data relevant to the file on Snocaps database.
-If a track or album has not been registered with the Snocap techno, then labels would be able to track this occurrence and quickly take action to assure un-authorized distribution of the content was no longer happening.
+If a track or album has not been registered with the Snocap techno, then labels would be able to track this occurrence and quickly take action to assure unauthorized distribution of the content was no longer happening.